barbarer/py4e-int/_sources/functions/Exercises.rst

     :feedback_d: Correct! jane() fred() jane() will print ABC Zap ABC.
     :feedback_e: Incorrect!
 This would be correct if the call was fred() fred() fred().
 Try again.

     What will the following Python program print out?
-(Given that each word is on its own line)
+(Given that each word will actually print on a new line)

     .. code-block:: python